-For the 2016–2017 academic year, SFA is pleased to work with Rachel Childs, Tori De Leone, and Chelsea Loper.
+For the 2016–2017 academic year, SFA is pleased to work with Rachel Childs and Tori De Leone.

 Rachel Childs was convinced to pursue a M.A in Southern Studies after volunteering at SFA’s 2015 fall symposium.
 She holds a B.A. in English-Writing from Berry College, and most recently spent four years in Boston as a developmental editor for first-year composition/business writing textbooks and professional resources at Macmillan Learning.
 A metro-Atlanta native, she returns for her second year as a Nathalie Dupree Graduate Fellow.

 Victoria De Leone grew up in mountainous Central Oregon.
 Trading the small community in the woods for a slightly larger one on an island, she studied food cultures and immigration narratives at NYU’s Gallatin School of Individualized Study.
 After completing her undergraduate studies, she served as a community manager for a grocery delivery startup in Brooklyn.